top of page

 Need a FREE visual to display your PE expectations?

-Do you need a practical way to share what you expect from your students all in one glance?
+Do you need a practical, ready-to-use way to communicate what you expect from your students the moment they walk through the door?

 PE Expectations Freebie

-Fill out the form below to download a Physical Education Expectations visual that you can use to reference when working with your students.
-The PE Poster: Physical Education Expectations (in 5 color schemes) serves as a practical instructional graphic to use to highlight 10 important outcomes that we as teachers expect from our students during our daily PE classes.
-The statements are brief, yet POWERFUL!
+Cap'n Pete's Power PE has you covered!
+Fill out the form below to download a Physical Education Expectations visual you can use all year long.
+The PE Poster: Physical Education Expectations (available in 5 color schemes) highlights 10 important outcomes for students during daily PE classes.
+Brief, powerful, and practical.
+This freebie will serve your program for years to come!

 This freebie set will be sure to enhance your PE program for years!